 For some time after Pentecost, the church was limited entirely to the Jews.
-This was about to change however.
-In Acts 10 we read of Cornelius, a Roman centurion and a devout man who feared God, who gave alms to the poor and prayed continually.
-An angel of the Lord appeared to him and told him to send for Peter.
+This was about to change, however.
+Acts 10 introduces Cornelius, a Roman centurion and a devout man who feared God, who gave alms to the poor and prayed continually.
+An angel of the Lord appeared to him and told him to send for Peter (Acts 10:1-7).

-At this time, the Lord was giving Peter special visions, preparing him for what was to come.
-Shortly afterward, the people that Cornelius sent to find Peter reached Joppa, and Peter went with them.
+At this time, Peter was receiving visions from the Lord, preparing him for what was to come (Acts 10:9-16).
+Shortly afterward, the delegation from Cornelius reached Joppa, and Peter went with them.
 Upon meeting Cornelius and his household, Peter explained all that had happened to bring them together, and began to explain the faith - Jesus' sacrifice, His resurrection, and the basics of the faith (Acts 10:17-43).

-When he began to speak, the Holy Spirit fell on Cornelius and his household, exactly as it had done to the apostles on Pentecost (Acts 11:15).
+When he began to speak, the Holy Spirit fell on Cornelius and his household, exactly as it had done to the apostles in the upper room on Pentecost (Acts 11:15).
 This was a sign to Peter and all the Christians with him: gentiles (non-Jews) were to be added to the church.
 Much like an addition or an extra story, God's house had just expanded - and its potential for growth was unlimited.